 Recommendation 5.
-Pregnant women with MS should be evaluated for evidence of immunity to rubella and varicella and be tested for the presence of hepatitis B surface antigen (HBsAg).
+Pregnant women with MS should be evaluated for evidence of immunity to rubella and varicella and be tested for the presence of HBsAg.
 Women without evidence of immunity to rubella or varicella should be vaccinated in the post-partum period before initiating DMT.